Accessibility Tools

 To reverence Mary as a person with agency: Today we invite you to explore Mary as Theotokos–God-Bearer; engage with our communal struggle for a brand new day in our church; and embody the suffering and beauty in the world through Liz Vice’s “Mary’s Lullaby” and Patricia Brintle’s “Madonna, Child and Hope”.

-Commentary by Lynn Cooper MDiv, DMin
+Commentary by Dr. Lynn Cooper MDiv, DMin

 Solemnity of Mary, Mother of God